fwhuesken/customSP500/readme.txt

 - ~~add sp500~~~
 - ~~add nasdaq100~~~
 - ~~add dropdown to select different indexes~~~
+- ~~display selected data~~
-- **NEXT**: display selected data
+- scrape sector data from Yahoo?
-- use JOIN to display constituents of sp500 and nasdaq together
+- separate table for sector needed use JOIN to display constituents of sp500 and nasdaq together
 - let user select which ones to drop